-The social media platform rolled out its new look at the end of last year and the results are not what Snapchat were hoping for.
+The social media platform rolled out its new look at the end of last year and the results are not what Snapchat was hoping for.
 83% of reviews on the App Store were negative from their users.
-Many complained that their feeds weren’t in chronological order and that over all, it was down right confusing.
+Many complained that their feeds weren’t in chronological order and that overall, it was downright confusing.
 Not exactly what you want to hear from your users.

 Many users have actually tried to contact Snapchat on Twitter.
 They wanted to voice their concerns and frustrations and took it to Twitter since there is no way to contact them on the actual Snapchat app.

-According to TechCrunch, only 17% gave the new design a three to five star review.
+According to TechCrunch, only 17% gave the new design a three to a five-star review.

 Why the change

 The redesign also stops users from being able to watch a lot of people’s Stories in a row.
-Instead users not have to tap a preview of the next person’s Story before you can watch it.
+Instead, users do not have to tap a preview of the next person’s Story before you can watch it.